 2x monthly : group teaching situations of ~4 people where we discuss and practice teaching techniques

 Readings that help you go further with your studies and keep you on track

 A variety of techniques for practicing and teaching breath-based mindfulness meditation

 The view of meditation (as taught from the Buddhist perspective) that informs our practice and gives it context in our modern world

 Posture clinic for working with physical concerns in meditation

-How to work with students where they are at — from first meditators to more experienced practitioners
+How to work with students where they are at — from beginner meditators to more experienced practitioners

 The most common obstacles we face in practice — and the antidotes that help us work through them